MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/overview-architectures.md

 ## Physical architecture

-This section focuses on the details of a physical implementation of the data management and analytics scenario.
+This section focuses on the details of a physical implementation of cloud-scale analytics.
 It maps out the physical architectures of [data management landing zone](data-management-landing-zone.md) and [data landing zone.](data-landing-zone.md).

 ## Data applications

 [Data applications](data-landing-zone-data-products.md) are a core concept of delivering a data product and can be aligned to both lakehouse and data mesh pattern.

-## Scaling Data management and analytics scenario
+## Scaling Cloud-scale analytics

-The data management and analytics scenario is scalable and [Scaling Data management and analytics scenario](scaling-architectures.md) addresses how to think about the number of data management landing zones you'll require.
+Cloud-scale analytics is scalable and [Scaling Cloud-scale analytics](scaling-architectures.md) addresses how to think about the number of data management landing zones you'll require.

 ## Data mesh

-[Data mesh](what-is-data-mesh.md) can be implemented using the data management and analytics scenario.
+[Data mesh](what-is-data-mesh.md) can be implemented using cloud-scale analytics.

-Whilst most the data management and analytics scenario guidance applies, there are some differences that need to be taken into account.
+Whilst most cloud-scale analytics guidance applies, there are some differences that need to be taken into account.
 We highlight the data mesh specific for data domains, self-serve, onboarding data products, governance, data marketplace, data sharing and operating model.

-## Deployment templates for data management and analytics scenario
+## Deployment templates for cloud-scale analytics

 This section includes many reference templates that can be deployed.